-- SPT 0113 BASIC SPEAKING Focuses on basic communication skills, basic communication models, pronunciation and articulation, and dealing with stage fright.
-Will not substitute for the speech requirements in any curriculum.
-Prerequisite: ACT English Score of less than or equal to 14 or COMPASS Writing Score of less than or equal to 48.
-This course will not substitute for SPT 1113.
-This course does not satisfy degree or program requirements for graduation.
-Three lecture hours. - SPT 1113 PUBLIC SPEAKING I Study and practice in making speeches for a variety of public forums.
+- SPT 1113 PUBLIC SPEAKING I Study and practice in making speeches for a variety of public forums.
 Major emphasis is placed on speech preparation and delivery.
-Prerequisite: Completion of ENG 1113 with a grade of "D" or better or SPT 0113 with a grade of "C" or better, or ACT English Score 15 or COMPASS Writing Score of 49.
+Prerequisite: Completion of ENG 1113 of grade "D", or ACT English Score 17 or COMPASS Writing Score of 73.
 Three lecture hours.
 Three hours credit. - SPT 2233 THEATRE APPRECIATION An introduction of the cultural, historical and social aspects of drama.
 Class content provides an appreciation of theatre and performance art to develop audience standards through demonstration of the unique characteristics of theatre (a fine arts elective).
 Three lecture hours.
 Three hours credit.